 Through specialist input, it was found that Alternative 1 encroaches into wetland areas and buffer zones and poses risk to these ecosystems on site.
 In addition, some areas were also identified to contain vegetation of high botanical significance.
 For this reason, some of the development areas proposed in Alternative 1 have been shifted to fall outside of these areas.
-As a result, Alternative 2 is considered the preferred alternative for the development proposal.
+Alternative 2 was derived from these layout changes described above.
+The final preferred Alternative, however, sees development proposed for core Farm 826 only, with no development options proposed for the 2 outlying farms.
+In addition, the consolidation and rezoning to Open Space 4 (Private Nature Reserve) is also proposed.